nicoleavans/ml-reference/notations and definitions.md

 **Gradient** is the generalization of derivative for functions that take several inputs (or one input in the form of a vector or some other complex structure).
 A gradient of a function  is a vector of **partial derivatives**.
 You can look at finding a partial derivative of a function as the processs of finding the derivative by focusing on one of the function's inputs and by considering all other inputs as constant values.

-For example, if our functino is defined as
+For example, if our function is defined as
 $f([x^{(1)},x^{(2)}]) = ax^{(1)} + bx^{(2)} + c$
 , then the partial derivative of function
 $f$